 Head over to Nickscape to see more glorious photos from this Welsh beauty.

-If you want to stay on Angelesy, use the map below to search for accommodation.
+If you want a UK Based Holiday in Anglesey, use the map below to search for accommodation.
 Scroll out for a full view of accommodation.

 With one of the mildest climates in the country, Essex has a wealth of stunning gardens and what could be more quintessentially English than a country house.
 Essex has historic venues that make a fantastic day out for all the family.
 Audley End House and Gardens is a grand stately homes, offering stunning gardens.
 Rescued from ruin, Hylands House is a restored Grade II listed country house that was built in 1730.
 Step back to the 16th century and the home of Sir William Petre, Secretary of State to four Tudor monarchs, and enjoy a tour of the hall’s eight principal rooms.
 Cressing Temple Barns is the oldest timber-framed barn in the world and is a medieval moated farmstead once owned by the elite warrior monks, the Knights Templar.
 The Naze Tower is easily one of the most recognisable Essex coastline landmarks as it stands at 86ft tall.
 Offering visitors the chance to see far and wide across the west of the county from its roof viewing platform, there is also an art gallery and a museum.